KaungMyatLin/darkmodetmpl-formyuses/README.md

 ### This is a template repository hence you can use it to initialize a new project based on it.

-how to build a tailwindcss to
+how to build a tailwind-lang.css to dist/tailwind.css to include in html.

 1. npx tailwindcss-cli build styles/css/*/tailwind.css -o build/dist/dest/precompile/*/tailwind.css